RealLiquidOxygen/LittleMe/README.md

 After you unzip the project, locate the dist folder.
 In there, you shall find the JAR file, launch to see what the

 math game is like.
 It can also help solve simple math problems.

+GO JEDI, AND MAY THE FORCE BE WITH YOU.